baichen111/ibkr_pnl/README.md

-generate daily profit and loss report in csv
+a data workflow for daily pnl report using IBKR